 But before taking a look at the game, let’s look at the covers, shall we?

-This is the European cover and I have to say that it looks cool, with a green map (that kind of looks like a computer schematic at first glance) and a futuristic looking image of a trench coat ninja in a Blade Runner-esque city background.
+This is the European cover and I have to say that it looks cool, with a green map (that kind of looks like a computer schematic at 1st glance) and a futuristic-looking image of a trench coat ninja in a Blade Runner-style city background.
 I simply wished that the left image was bigger, like in the Jaguar cover:

-Very nice, but the US cover is even better:
+Very nice, but the US cover is even better IMO:

 This is definitely my favourite cover.
-It really conveys the cyberpunk ambience found in the game.
+It really conveys the cyberpunk atmosphere found in the game.
 And the back cover is equally awesome:

 But it’s about time we boot this sucker, isn’t it?